 NOTE: All encoders "phase" pins (A,B) should be connected to this port strictly through diodes to exclude interference and Arduino damage!

 Weigh all the "pros" and "cons" of this method before using encoders in your system.
 Encoder port allows you use less Arduino pins for more rotary encoders but if you have enough free pins on all connected boards, you could preferable use the direct connection method (a bit faster and no need to solder diodes).

-You may use multiple Arduino boards with ArdSimX without need to use any input expansion components.
+You may use multiple Arduino boards with ArdSimX to extend number of inputs.
 Also, we recommend to use an individual Arduino board of any type for for such outputs as stepper/servo gauges.

-NOTE: With new SimVimCockpit Interface and one Arduino MEGA you can make all input/output controls for your cockpit (>500 input/outpus) without matrix.
+NOTE: With new SimVimCockpit Interface© and one Mega2560 controller board you can make all input/output controls for your cockpit (>500 input/outpus) without matrix.

 ArdSimX supports commonly used multiplexing technique known as "key-matrix".
 This connection method save you more pins, but it's more complicated than direct connection and needs additioanal components (lots of diodes).
 Several inputs ("rows") and several outputs ("columns") of the controller form a grid (matrix) .
 In each intersection (node) of this grid you can place a button or toggle switch that connects one row with one column when pressed.

 To prevent "ghosting/masking effects" when several buttons are pressed simultaneously (or number of toggle switches are used), a diode should be connected to each button/switch.
 In the picture you can see an example of a key matrix with 5 rows and 6 columns.
 For each of the 30 nodes (circled) in this example one button or switch can be used.
 Diodes connected in series with button are essential to prevent interference between nodes.

 Numeration for ArdSimX configuration is shown on the diagram (matrix 6x5).
 Diodes can be soldered directly to each button/switch.